-The social and environmental criteria for "Rainforest Alliance Agricultural Certification" are.8
+The social and environmental criteria for "Rainforest Alliance Agricultural Certification" are:9

-Ecosystem conservation -- Farmers promote the conservation and recuperation of ecosystems on and near the farm.
-Wildlife conservation -- Concrete and constant measures are taken to protect biodiversity, especially threatened and endangered species and their habitats.
-Fair treatment and good conditions for workers -- Agriculture should improve the well-being and standards of living for farmers, workers and their families.
-Community relations -- Farms must be "good neighbours" to nearby communities, and positive forces for economic and social development.
-Integrated crop management -- Farmers must employ Integrated Pest Management and strictly control the use of any agrochemicals to protect the health and safety of workers, communities and the environment.
-Complete, integrated management of wastes -- Farmers must have a waste management plan to reduce, reuse and recycle whenever possible and properly manage all wastes.
-Conservation of water resources -- All pollution and contamination must be controlled, and waterways must be protected with vegetative barriers.
-Soil conservation -- Erosion must be controlled, and soil health and fertility should be maintained and enriched where possible.
+- Ecosystem conservation -- Farmers promote the conservation and recuperation of ecosystems on and near the farm. - Wildlife conservation -- Concrete and constant measures are taken to protect biodiversity, especially threatened and endangered species and their habitats.

-■ Planning and monitoring -- Agricultural activities should be planned, monitored and evaluated, considering economic, social and environmental aspects and demonstrate compliance with the law and the certification standards.
+- Fair treatment and good conditions for workers -- Agriculture should improve the well-being and standards of living for farmers, workers and their families.
+Community relations -- Farms must be "good neighbours" to nearby - community relations -- Farms must be good neighbours to nearby communities, and positive forces for economic and social development. - ☐ Integrated crop management -- Farmers must employ Integrated Pest Management and strictly control the use of any agrochemicals to protect the health and safety of workers, communities and the environment. - ☐ Complete, integrated management of wastes -- Farmers must have a waste management plan to reduce, reuse and recycle whenever possible and properly manage all wastes. - ☐ Conservation of water resources -- All pollution and contamination must be controlled, and waterways must be protected with vegetative barriers. - Soil conservation -- Erosion must be controlled, and soil health and fertility should be maintained and enriched where possible. - Planning and monitoring -- Agricultural activities should be planned, monitored and evaluated, considering economic, social and environmental aspects and demonstrate compliance with the law and the certification standards.
 Planning and monitoring are essential to efficacious farm management, profitable production, crop quality and continual improvement.

-4.2.4.
-Food Safety Standards
+5.2.4 Food Safety Standards